What is EDI? Electronic Data Interchange

 Descriptive analytics is about understanding what has happened in the past.

-With a correct setup of EDI messages, we can map historical transaction data to gain insights into past performance.
+With a properly configured EDI setup, we can map historical transaction data to gain insights into past performance.

 For instance, EDI messages can be status-updated at each stage of your distribution chain.

-- Delays can then be analyzed to find the root cause
+3. Delays can then be analysed to find the root cause

-You can collect and process these time stamps to create automated reports tracking the shipments along the distribution chain.
+You can collect and process these timestamps to create automated reports that track shipments along the distribution chain.

 💡 For more details,